Robert H. Michel: Electoral career

 Michel voted in favor the bill establishing Martin Luther King Jr. Day as a federal holiday in August 1983.
 In March 1988, Michel voted against the Civil Rights Restoration Act of 1987 (as well as to uphold President Reagan's veto).
 Michel stirred a controversy in 1988 when he recalled enjoying and participating in blackface minstrel shows as a young man, and said he missed the shows.
-He also compared the removal of racially offensive words in songs such as "Ol' Man River" to the Soviet re-writing of history.
-He later apologized for having given offence, explaining that he was honestly attempting to understand and accept changes in U.S. culture.
+He also compared the removal of racially offensive words in songs such as "Ol' Man River" to the Soviet rewriting of history.
+He later apologized, explaining that he was attempting to understand and accept changes in U.S. culture.

 In the early 1990s, Newt Gingrich and other young, aggressive conservative congressmen criticized Michel for being too easy-going and not fighting hard enough for Republican goals in the House.
 Supporters said Michel's practice of socializing with Democrats over a game of golf or cards resulted in deals that moved bills through the legislative process.
 It was also noted that Michel's voting record was nearly as conservative as Gingrich's.